 x Please exclude plastic packaging affixed to foil (for example chewing gum or pharmaceutical packaging).
 It is not compatible with the recycling process.

 Plastic bags & overwrap – Accepted at Depots

-Plastic bags and overwrap (made of LDPE/HDPE) can be recycled at any MMBC depot, along with foam packaging and glass.
+Plastic bags and overwrap (made of LDPE/HDPE) can be returned to any Recycle BC depot, along with foam packaging, other flexible plastic packaging (below), and glass.
 Accepted materials include plastic bags for groceries, dry cleaning, bread, newspapers and flyers; bags for produce, pre-washed salad, dry bulk foods and frozen vegetables or fruit (if it is not zipper-top); outer bags for diapers, feminine hygiene products, paper towels, tissues, and soft drink can flats; bags for water softener, salt, wood pellets and garden products; and overwrap on mattresses, furniture and electronic equipment.